 APPIC Program Match Number 150914

 The Intellectual and Developmental Disabilities (IDD) track offers training focused on children either with or suspected of a developmental disability.
-There are three openings for an IDD intern.
 Training includes traditional supervision, problem-focused case conferences, a treatment seminar, and an ongoing professional development series with invited speakers and guests.
 Interns closely interact with other trainees including post-doctoral fellows, psychology practicum students, speech pathology trainees, medical students, and pediatric residents.

 Interns provide most of their clinical work at the Child Development Center (CDC), an interdisciplinary clinic.
 Interns also receive training in an ICF/MR facility and at Nationwide Children’s Hospital Main Campus.
 Interns also participate in occasional hospital inpatient consultations that occur throughout the year.
 Inpatient consultations typically are geared toward the appropriateness of placement in an ICF/MR facility and other issues concerning children with developmental disabilities.